 Sound of Silence is a downloadable pause.
 An experimental podcast that records the silence that arises between two people.

-Only 100 episodes will be recorded with, each lasting around 180 seconds and centring around 2 minutes of shared silence recorded face to face with a special guest.
+Only 100 episodes will be recorded with each lasting around 180 seconds and centring around 2 minutes of shared silence recorded face to face with a special guest.
 Guests so far have included musicians, adventurers, comedians, presenters, entrepreneurs, artists, humanitarians, activists, singers, poets, athletes and many more.

 At the end of the experiment the combined 200 minutes of silence will be transformed into an interactive public gallery exhibit.